Which study pathway will you be applying for?

 Applying for the TEP is simple and free.

-First complete the online application form.
+First, complete the online application form.
 We will then email you a diagnostic test to complete, so we can check your suitability for the program.
-If suitable, we will then email you to offer you a place in the program.
+If suitable, we will then email you an offer for your place in the program.